bej2/DATA606Capstone/README.md

 -	Ethereum Hash Rate from 2016 to 2021 (current day)
 -	Ethereum Market Cap from 2016 to 2021 (current day)
 -	Ethereum Transaction History from 2016 to 2021 (current day)

+For Twitter data, a python module named Twint was used to gather data.
+It would return the date, text, user, and other data about the tweet.
+Using the module Textblob, the sentiment was extracted from the tweet.
+The process produced the polarity which is a number between -1 and 1, 1 meaning positive sentiment, -1 meaning negative sentiment.
+It also returned the subjectivity of the tweet.
+This is how much of an opinion the text is.
+This is a number between 0 and 1, 0 being a fact, 1 being an opinion.
+These numbers were then averaged per each day.

 ## References